Global-Survival/curiosume/doc/netention_user_guide.md

 - Practical tags

-Verifyiable tag or object
+Verifiable tag or object

-A non-verified user can ask to verified user to check up his tag or object by adding this tag.
-All verified taggers will have access to verifyable tags and can filter by speciality, subject, etc. With a search object defined for this purpose, a verfied user can for exemple receive notifications for all the new verifyable tags in chemistry...
+A non-trusted user can ask to trusted user to check up his tag or object by adding this tag.
+All verified taggers will have access to verifiable tags and can filter by speciality, subject, etc. With a search object defined for this purpose, a trusted user can for exemple receive notifications for all the new verifiable tags in chemistry...

 Report tag

 Report offensive content, bad tags, bad practices...

-Anyone can report, but only verified reporters can delete a user or an object or tag.
-You become verified reporter when you have reported at least three objects that have been later verified by verified reporters.
-Or maybe it could be calcualted with a kind of % of relevancy of the report tags submitted.
+Anyone can report, but only trusted reporters can delete a user or an object or tag.
+You become trusted reporter when you have reported at least three objects that have been later verified by trusted reporters.
+Or maybe it could be calculated with a kind of % of relevancy of the report tags submitted.

 These tags may need to be more integrated to the ui than other tags as they are useful in any circumstance.

-Finally, this system could be seen as a self-organising moderation system that can scale to any number of users without the need of a centralised authority...

-It could help constantly improve the quality of the ontology and the good behaviour within the system.

 Reference objects